 Thomas Frank interview: Brentford head coach discusses Bees' chase for Europe, Bryan Mbeumo future and summer transfer window

-In an exclusive interview with Sky Sports, Brentford head coach Thomas Frank discusses the club's bid to get into Europe, Bryan Mbeumo's future and the summer transfer window; watch Nottingham Forest vs Brentford live on Thursday night from 7pm; kick-off 7:30pm
+In an exclusive interview with Sky Sports, Brentford head coach Thomas Frank discusses the club's bid to get into Europe, Bryan Mbeumo's future and the summer transfer window; the Bees' chances of qualifying for Europe were boosted by a win at Nottingham Forest

 Thomas Frank steps into the room, having just finished a meeting with his coaching staff, analysts and the club's performance director Ben Ryan.
-The topic of the meeting was to discuss next season, even though there is much to play for.
+The topic of the meeting was to discuss next season, even though there is much to play for in this one.

-"I invited everyone in, to look a little bit back in the season," he tells Sky Sports.
+"I invited everyone in, to look a little bit back in the season," he says to Sky Sports.
 "We looked into the good bits of what we did this season, then starting to look at to how we can improve.

 "I know we have five games to go, so I know this season can be good.
 It can be very good.
 It can be exceptional."